oliverjam/jaredhill-v2/src/work/financial-wellness-app/index.md

 The solution launched to users utilised the user’s emotional state to recommend time-based challenges that would build positive habits for users, regardless of their financial situation.
 The product is now in private beta.

-*For more information about this project, please contact me.*
+*For more information about this project, contact me!*